GVAmaresh/Dataset_Insights/README.md

 # Data Insights

-Data Insight is an intelligent tool designed to analyze CSV files and provide comprehensive insights through a chatbot interface.
+Data Insights is an intelligent tool designed to analyze CSV files and provide comprehensive insights through a chatbot interface.
 This project integrates Gemini and Pandas AI for interactive and intuitive data exploration.
 Key features include:

 * Automated Summary: Quickly generate a descriptive summary of your dataset.
 * Graphical Visualizations: Create custom graphs to represent data visually.